User Tools

 Description

-This action goes through the text values of a column in one table and finds matching values in another table (lookup table).
+This action goes through text values in the source table and finds matching values in a second "lookup" table (lookup table).
 Matched lookup values then replace original values.
-In the case of multiple matches, an arbitrary match is taken (in no particular order) and other matches are ignored.

 Use cases

-The Fuzzy mode of this action can be used for matching text values that may have typos.
+• The Fuzzy mode of this action can be used to match text values that may have typos.

 Action settings